Free ECM Resources

 Here is my latest book that is designed to help to select and implement a paperless solution (ECM).

 I have talked to many people that were very interesting in moving their organization paper-less but had no idea how to begin looking at this technology.
-Many felt that paper-less world has its own language that make it difficult to communicate with industry specialists.
+Many felt that paper-less world has its own language that makes it difficult to communicate with industry specialists.
 It seems that these industry specialists don’t know what to call their products.
-Some them referred to their products as document imaging systems, enterprise content management systems, document management systems, and on and on.
+Some of them referred to their products as document imaging systems, enterprise content management systems, document management systems, and on and on.

-Understanding enough about the world of paper-less to make an informed decision it not easy.
+Understanding enough about the world of paper-less to make an informed decision.
+It not easy.
 So, I wrote a book to help people like yourself make the transition to this world.

-Would you like to know the least risky strategy to go paperless?
+Five Lessons: Would you like to know the least risky strategy to go paperless?
 Five Lessons:

 In meetings with prospects, I want leaders to know that resistance is real, and we need to understand it before we can overcome it.
 I tell them, “Your staff will probably feel or say something like this ‘I don’t mind change, you all can change, and it won’t bother me, as long as I can stay the same.’”
 But we know that for a paperless initiative to be successful needs the support and participation of the entire team.